 The University of Utah has identified email as a formal means of communication.
 HRE sends communications to the student’s Umail account and HRE also sends communications to the student’s personal email address as identified in the student’s Campus Information Systems page.

 If a student has a conflict with a roommate because of their gender identity and/or expression they can utilize their RA as a resource.
-If the student should needs further help, they can see their Area Coordinator (AC) or Assistant Area Coordinator (AAC) first.
-AACs are graduate students who supervise our Resident Advisor staff and ACs are full-time, professional staff members.
+If the student should needs further help, they can see their Resident Director (RD) or Graduate Assistant first.
+Graduate Assistants are graduate students who supervise our Resident Advisor staff and RDs are full-time, professional staff members.
 All HRE staff have taken part in training specifically on gender identity/expression issues provided through the University of Utah’s LGBT Resource Center and Salt Lake City’s Pride Center.
 Other resources available include the staff at The Equity Lounge and the LGBT Resource Center.